sevagh/freemusicdemixer.com/web/index.md

 </section>

 <section class="info-section">
-<h3>Save time with our powerful <b>automatic music transcription and MIDI generation</b>.
-Use your instrument instead of a MIDI controller!</h3>
+<h3>Save time with our powerful <b>automatic music transcription, MIDI generation, and sheet music features</b>.
+Use your instrument instead of a MIDI controller and quickly transcribe music!</h3>
 </section>

 <section class="image-section">